-Ira holds a bachelor’s degree from Rutgers University College of Pharmacy, a medical degree from University of Medicine and Dentistry of New Jersey – Robert Wood Johnson Medical School, and a master’s degree in business administration from Rutgers University, graduating with honors from all three programs.
-He has a personal interest in health information technology and data security, previously certified in the medical Health IT area.
+Ira holds a Master of Business Administration degree from Rutgers – The State University of New Jersey, Graduate School of Management; a Doctor of Medicine degree from the University of Medicine and Dentistry of New Jersey – Robert Wood Johnson Medical School; and a Bachelor of Science degree from Rutgers University, College of Pharmacy.

 Read Ira’s statement, “Why I Support the GTMRx Institute”